-The week in which Tish'a b'Av falls has stricter rules than the first part of the Nine Days - e.g. those who shave during the Three Weeks and even after Rosh Chodesh Av, should at least not shave during SHAVU'A SHECHAL BO.
+The week in which Tisha b'Av falls has stricter rules than the first part of the Nine Days - e.g. those who shave during the Three Weeks and even after Rosh Chodesh Av, should at least not shave during SHAVU'A

+SHECHAL BO.
 As mentioned earlier, cutting one's nails is not permitted.
-Psychologically, one should be aware of the increase in mournful practice and feelings (even if it does not show in practice as different.
+Psychologically, one should be "aware" of the increase in mournful practice and feelings (even if it does not show in practice as different).

-EREV TISH'A B'AV
+EREV TISHA B'AV

-Some authorities forbid regular Torah learning in the afternoon of Erev 9Av, permitting only those topics which are permitted on Tish'a b'Av itself.

-There is a strict opinion that one should not eat regular meals after noon - only SEUDA HAMAFSEKET.
-Realistically, this opinion is too difficult for most people to follow, and, in fact, it is not followed (by most people).
+Some authorities forbid regular Torah learning in the afternoon of Erev 9Av, permitting only those topics which are permitted on Tisha b'Av itself.
+There is a strict opinion that one should not eat regular meals in the afternoon - only SEUDA HAMAFSEKET.
+Realistically, this opinion is too difficult for most people to follow, and, in fact, it is not followed.
 The usual practice is to eat a regular meal in the late afternoon, followed by Mincha (if that works out), and then to have the special pre-fast "meal", shortly before the onset of the fast.

 Seuda HaMafseket traditionally consists of bread (or pita) and a hard boiled egg, and water.
+Some dip the egg and/or bread in ash.